New-Trad

 Saxophonist Jeff Newell’s distinctive sound, original compositions, creative arrangements and wry sense of humor have earned the praise of jazz critics and audiences alike in the US and abroad.
 Newell’s New-Trad

 Octet, formed in 1994 in time for Mardi Gras, not only provides an outlet for his skills as an arranger, composer and music director but also supports his interest in the rich musical history of New Orleans.
-Conceived to blend the traditional "second line" of the “Crescent City’s” brass band with a modern rhythm section and a fresh approach to harmony and improvisation, the New-Trad Octet applies the march beats and instrumentation of early New Orleans parade music to songs written considerably later, by jazz masters ranging from Charlie Parker to Duke Ellington.
-It also incorporates the spontaneity and surprise of modern jazz improvisations to turn-of-the-19th-century hymns, marches by John Philip Sousa and other popular music of that era.
+Conceived to blend the traditional "second line" of the “Crescent City’s” brass band with a modern rhythm section and a fresh approach to harmony and improvisation, the New-Trad Octet applies the march beats and instrumentation of early New Orleans parade bands to a wide range of music.
+It also incorporates the spontaneity and surprise of modern jazz to Sousa marches, hymns, and the other popular 19th-century music that form the basis of modern American music.
 As The Chicago Tribune's Howard Reich observed: "Of the various bands that saxophonist Jeff Newell leads, none is more compelling, nor more original, than his New-Trad Octet.”

 Born in 1955, in Kansas City, MO, Newell was raised in rural Nebraska and earned a B.A. in music conferred with distinction from the University of Nebraska and after a year of graduate school moved to Chicago in 1978 where he began performing in local jazz clubs and festivals.
 His professional experience began in earnest when he joined the Neoclassic Jazz Orchestra with which he toured Europe.
 Upon his return Newell soon became a fixture of the Chicago jazz scene, performing in the “Windy City’s” jazz venues and working with many of its best-known musicians.

-Newell has performed on numerous Chicago Jazz Festival stages (in 1993 and 1995 with his own groups) and has fronted his own band on the jazz stage of Chicagofest.
+Newell has performed on numerous Chicago Jazz Festival stages (in 1993, 1995, and 2012 with his own groups) and has fronted his own band on the jazz stage of Chicagofest.
 In April 1993 his quartet was awarded second place in the Cognac Hennessy Jazz Search "Best of Chicago" contest, out of over 60 entries.
-He has also played the Jazz Oasis at Milwaukee's Summerfest and worked the Clocktower Jazz Festival in Rockford, the Elkhart Jazz Festival and many other Midwestern jazz events.
+He has also played the Jazz Oasis at Milwaukee's Summerfest, the Elkhart Jazz Festival, and many other Midwestern jazz events.
 In 1991, 1994 and 2006 Newell was invited back to Nebraska to perform as a guest soloist with the Nebraska Jazz Orchestra.
 In 1989 he received a National Endowment for the Arts jazz fellowship to study in New York with Dave Leibman having previously studied in Chicago for two years with saxophonist Bunky Green and for a year with saxophonist Joe Daley.

 Newell moved to New York City in 1994 to take advantage of the opportunities only the “Mecca of Jazz” can provide.
-He appears with his octet and quartet at clubs and festivals throughout the US while still occasionally enjoying the role of sideman with artists such as Kevin Mahogany and Marshall Vente.
+He appears with his octet and quartet at clubs and festivals throughout the US while still occasionally enjoying the role of sideman with artists such as Kevin Mahogany (with whom he played the Newport Jazz Festival in Madarao, Japan) and Marshall Vente.
 Jeff was a founding member of the Birdland Big Band, playing weekly at the Birdland Jazz Club for over eight years with the band and it’s predecessor, The Lew Anderson Big Band.
 Newell’s other credits include performances and/or recordings with Ron Carter, Cedar Walton, Phil Woods, Charles Earland, Houston Person, Brian Culbertson, Johnny Coles, Von Freeman, Ira sullivan, Paul Wertico, Paul Smoker, Bobby Broom, Fareed Haque, Richie Cole, Don Menza, Ed Shaunessy, Bill Watrous, Giacamo Gates, Terance Blanchard, and Bobby Watson, among others.

 In addition to conducting clinics, master classes and judging at student jazz festivals, Newell is on the faculty of the Brooklyn Music School, where he teaches woodwinds, jazz improvisation, coaches jazz ensembles and is Coordinator of the Jazz Faculty as well as Woodwind Department Chair.
-While in Chicago he taught college level courses at the American Conservatory of Music from 1990 to 1992.
-Newell became a part of the music ministry at Brooklyn's New Baptist Temple in 1996, serving as worship leader and Coordinator of Music and Worship from 2000 to 2005.
+While in Chicago he taught college courses at the American Conservatory of Music from 1990 to 1992.
+Newell is also the music director at Resurrection Clinton Hill church in Brooklyn.

 Selected Discography: